EvoEsports/EvoSC-sharp-documentation/docs/development/modules/coding-guidelines.md

 - **Consistency**: Maintain a uniform naming style throughout the project to improve codebase readability and understanding.
 - **PascalCase**: Module names should use PascalCase, where each word is capitalized without spaces or underscores.
 - **Meaningful Names**: Choose names that clearly convey the module's functionality and responsibility.
+- **Module postfix**: All modules should have the Module postfix after the module name.
+E.g. MapsModule.

 ### 2. Namespace Naming

 Namespaces are used to organize code and prevent naming conflicts.
 They should follow a similar structure to your project's directory structure.

 - **Root Namespace**: Use the organization name as the root namespace, followed by project-specific namespaces.
-All modules should have the Module postfix after the module name.
   Example: `EvoSC.Modules.<AuthorOrgName>.<ModuleName>Module`

 - **Sub-namespaces**: Use sub-namespaces to group related modules or components within a namespace.